flipt-io/flipt/README.md

 This means that you can deploy Flipt within your existing infrastructure and not have to worry about your information being sent to a third party, or the latency required to communicate across the internet.

 Flipt includes native client SDKs as well as a REST API so you can choose how to best integrate Flipt with your applications.

-For more on Flipt and it's concepts, take a look at the [Concepts](https://flipt.dev/concepts/) documentation.

 ## Flipt Features